DistanceDevelopment/spatial-workshops/DEL_webpage_info.md

  * Distance sampling and density surface modelling with R, ArcGIS, and MGET
  * Distance sampling and density surface modelling: theory and practice, with R, ArcGIS, and MGET

+Suggestion: **Spatial models for distance sampling data using R and ArcGIS**

 # Audience